TMRgit/chipfoundry/README.md

-The peripheral connects to the Microwatt system bus for register access.
-It also requires a single signal tap from the CPU core's pipeline (e.g., an `instruction_retired` pulse) to accurately count completed instructions.
+The accelerator connects to the Microwatt CPU via the system bus.
+The CPU writes data bytes to the peripheral and polls a status register to know when the calculation is complete.
+The core logic consists of a parallel CRC calculation unit and a simple state machine to manage the register interface.

 ---

 ### Implementation Outline

-1. Design the dual-counter peripheral in Verilog.
-The logic is minimal and primarily consists of two 64-bit registers with enable logic.
+1.  **Design the Core RTL:** Develop a Verilog module for the parallel CRC32 calculation logic (a 32-bit register with combinational XOR feedback).
+2.  **Create Bus Interface:** Wrap the core logic with a simple memory-mapped slave interface to connect to the Microwatt bus.
+3.  **Develop Testbench:** Create a self-checking Verilog testbench that feeds the module a data stream and compares its final CRC output against a pre-computed value from a reliable source (e.g., a Python script).
-2. Integrate the module into the OpenFrame user project, connecting its registers to the memory map.
+4.  **System Integration:** Integrate the completed peripheral into the OpenFrame user project area.
-3. Identify and connect the appropriate signal from the Microwatt core to the instruction-retired counter's increment logic.
-4. Develop a testbench to verify that the counters increment correctly under various conditions (e.g., during CPU stalls, the cycle counter should increment while the instruction counter does not).
-5. Write a sample C program demonstrating how to use the peripheral to benchmark a function and calculate its average CPI.
+5.  **Software & Benchmarking:** Write two C programs:
+    * A pure software version of the CRC32 algorithm.
+    * A driver that uses the hardware accelerator.
+    Then, benchmark both versions on a sample dataset to generate clear performance comparison data.
-6. Document the register map and provide clear instructions for other developers on how to use the tool for their own projects.
+6.  **Documentation:** Document the register map, usage, and benchmark results in the project's `README.md`.

 ---

 ### Expected Outcome

-The result will be a lightweight, powerful, and easy-to-use profiling tool for the Microwatt CPU.
-This project delivers not just a piece of hardware, but a foundational capability that enhances the value and usability of the Microwatt core for the entire open-source community.
+A lightweight, high-performance, and reusable Verilog IP block for CRC32 calculation.
+The final project will serve as a complete, reproducible example of applying hardware acceleration to the Microwatt platform, featuring a compelling demonstration and clear benchmark data that proves its significant value and efficiency over a software-only approach.